Contract Hire is form of leasing to get the use of a vehicle without taking ownership

 During the lease period the lessee pays a rental to the leasing company which covers

-In other words, the lessee pays for:
+the lessee pays for:

 At the end of the lease period the lessee normally returns the vehicle to the leasing